ties to Richardson run deep. In 1965, when he was 3 years old, his family moved to our great city to pursue the American dream.

 Regional Mobility Coalition, serving a member of the governance/executive committees as the organization's co-chair, and is

 the City of Richardson and Town of Addison alternate representative on the NCTCOG's Regional Transportation Council.

-one term as a commissioner on the Commission on State Emergency Communications, and by Dallas County Commissioner Maurine
+Perry as a commissioner on the Commission on State Emergency Communications and by Dallas County Commissioner Maurine

-August, 2009, Steve was appointed by Governor Rick Perry to a serve a six year term on the University of North Texas System
+August, 2009, Steve was appointed by Governor Rick Perry to a serve one six year term on the University of North Texas System

 Board of Regents.